Afro-dite

-Afro-dite came together to sing the song "Never Let It Go" for the Eurovision Song Contest 2002.
-The song was originally meant to be sung by Alcazar but they refused.
-In Eurovision, Afro-dite reached 8th place.
+Afro-dite came together to perform the song "Never Let It Go" for the Eurovision Song Contest 2002.
+The song was originally meant to be sung by Alcazar, who declined it.
+At Eurovision, Afro-dite finished in eighth place.

-In 2007 they released a new album.
+In 2007, they released a new album.

-In 2012, they made another attempt for Eurovision with the song, "The Boy Can Dance", but were eliminated in the first semi-final of Melodifestivalen.
+In 2012, they made another attempt to qualify for Eurovision with the song "The Boy Can Dance", but were eliminated in the first semi-final of Melodifestivalen.

+In 2015, member Kayo Shekoni departed the group and was replaced by pop singer Jessica Folcker.
+Folcker left the group in 2022, when Shekoni returned.